Jackzmc/l4d2-stats-plugin/README.md

 # L4D2 Stats Plugin

 > [!NOTE]
-> This is more of a custom personal project that I decided to have open sourced - limited support and some features will not work as they rely on my custom systems (such as "Play Style" and "Rating" in user overview)
+> This is more of a custom personal project that I decided to have open sourced - limited support.

 A sourcemod plugin for l4d2 that records statistics for all players on the server and a server that shows the statistics.
 This was designed for co-op, and so versus and other gamemodes may not track statistics correctly.